 Then in April 2016, the EEF published its review of the research on written marking: A Marked Improvement.
 A key finding of the review was that ‘The quality of existing evidence focused specifically on written marking is low’

 In September 2016, the National College of Teaching and Leadership invited groups of schools to apply for funding to carry out research into effective marking practices.
-Southwark Teaching School Alliance was successful in its application and from January to June 2017, eight teachers in five schools across the borough participated in a project exploring the impact on both teacher workload and pupil outcomes of moving away from written marking towards verbal feedback.
+London South Teaching School Alliance was successful in its application and from January to June 2017, eight teachers in five schools across the borough participated in a project exploring the impact on both teacher workload and pupil outcomes of moving away from written marking towards verbal feedback.

 The aim was not only to reduce teacher workload, but to make it more purposeful; to use the time after school previously spent on marking books to plan lessons and interventions in response to children’s work.